 - George Street.
 Located in Edinburgh’s New Town, this rink has a cover over it so you can skate even if the weather isn’t cooperating with your plans.

 - Glide at Battersea.
-London’s newest rink is actually three connected together with an adjacent chalet and Christmas market to enjoy before or after your skate.
+This massive London rink is actually three connected together with an adjacent chalet and Christmas market to enjoy before or after your skate.

 Holiday festivals and events